Meliox/FTPauto/README.md

 == Server ==
-      --online           | Checks if server is online and writeable --freespace        | Checks how much free space is available (slow)
+      --online           | Checks if server is online and writeable --freespace        | Checks how much free space is available (slow if on remote server)

 	  == Optional ==
       --test             | Shows what transfer is going to happen